 Which Should You Choose?

 Both braces and veneers are excellent treatments.
 Braces are more effective for treating severe misalignments, but neither is inherently better when you’re looking to close small gaps in the front teeth.
-Since both are effective and safe, your decision comes down to personal preference.
+Since both are considered safe, your decision comes down to personal preference.

 You want to make major changes in tooth alignment and don’t mind wearing a visible appliance.